 Sir Alec Jeffreys FRS: developed DNA fingerprinting which has forever changed forensic science.
 For this discovery, he was named Great Briton 2006 in the Morgan Stanley Great Briton Awards.

-Read more about the Royal Society Wolfson Laboratory Refurbishment.
+Read more about the Royal Society Wolfson Fellowships.

-The generosity and support of the Wolfson Foundation has enabled us to enhance and promote a future of excellence in science and support scientists in the United Kingdom.
+The generous support of the Wolfson Foundation has enabled us to enhance and promote a future of excellence in science and support scientists in the United Kingdom.